 At the 2001 SARM Annual Convention, delegates directed the Association to investigate the feasibility of a Property Insurance Program for its members.
 This resulted in a group Property Insurance Program being facilitated through the brokerage firm Aon Reed Stenhouse Inc, beginning in 2002.
 After the SARM Act was amended mid-way through that year, the path was cleared for the Property Self-Insurance Program to launch on January 1, 2003, and the brokered group insurance program ended.

-The program provides what is referred to in the insurance industry as an "All Risk" type of Commercial Property insurance policy.
-Equipment Breakdown (Boiler & Machinery) coverage is available by endorsement for additional premium, as is Excess Rental Fee Reimbursement and Fire Fighter Expense Reimbursement.
+The program provides what is referred to in the insurance industry as an “All Risk” type of Commercial Property insurance policy.
+Equipment Breakdown (Boiler & Machinery) coverage is available by endorsement for additional premium.
 If you are interested in learning more about these options, please contact us.

 Incidents that could lead to claims should be reported to SARM promptly.
 The report should provide as many facts as possible.
 In many cases, a professional claims adjuster will be assigned to work through the claim with the municipality.
 To report a claim, please complete the Claim and Incident Report Form and email it to email@example.com or fax it to SARM at 306.565.2141.